AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 #### Community owner (Preview)

-The user that creates a community becomes its community owner.
-The community owner has full administrative access to the community and some additional permissions:
+The user that creates a community becomes its Community Owner.
+The Community Owner has full administrative access to the community and some additional permissions:

 - Remove other tenants from the community.